-Once a marked location has been set (and the device is still in retransmit can be initiated by a rising RCLK edge while the retransmit input (\overline{RT}) is LOW.
-REN must be HIGH (reads disabled) before bringing \overline{RT} LOW.
+Once a marked location has been set (and the device is still in retransmit mode, MARK is HIGH), a retransmit can be initiated by a rising RCLK edge while the retransmit input (\overline{RT}) is LOW. \overline{REN} must be HIGH (reads disabled) before bringing \overline{RT} LOW.
 The device indicates the start of retransmit setup by setting \overline{OR} HIGH.

-When \overline{OR} goes LOW, retransmit setup is complete and on the next rising RCLK edge after retransmit setup is complete, (\overline{RT} goes HIGH), the contents of the first retransmit location are loaded onto the output register.
+When \overline{OR} goes LOW, retransmit setup is complete and on the nextrising RCLK edge after retransmit setup is complete, (\overline{RT} goes HIGH), the contents of the first retransmit location are loaded onto the output register.
 Since FWFT mode is selected, the first word appears on the outputs regardless of \overline{REN} , a LOW on \overline{REN} is not required for the first word.
 Reading all subsequent words requires a LOW on \overline{REN} to enable the rising RCLK edge.
 See Figure 19, Retransmit from Mark timing (FWFT mode), for the relevant timing diagram.

-Note, for the IDT72T1845/72T1855/72T1865/72T1875/72T1885/ 72T1895 there must be a minimum of 32 bytes of data between the write pointer and read pointer when the MARK is asserted, for the IDT72T18105/72T18115 there must be a minimum of 128 bytes and for the IDT72T18125 there must be a minimum of 256 bytes.
-Remember, 2(x9) bytes = 1(x18) word.
+Note, there must be a minimum of 32 bytes of data between the write pointer and read pointer when the MARK is asserted.
 (32 bytes = 16 word = 8 long words).
 Also, once the MARK is set, the write pointer will not increment past the "marked" location until the MARK is deasserted.
 This prevents "overwriting" of retransmit data.